avieth/servant-route/README.md

   1. Define individual routes as parsimoniously as possible.
   2. Define a type to represent your server, probably one with 0 constructors.
+  3. Give a ServesRoutes instance for your server type, which indicates what extra data the server needs in order to work.
-  3. Give HasRoute instances for each route of your server, judiciously choosing prefixes.
+  4. Give HasRoute instances for each route of your server, judiciously choosing prefixes.
 These can be imported client-side and server-side.
-  4. Give ImplementsRoute instances for each route of your server.
+  5. Give ImplementsRoute instances for each route of your server.
 These can be imported server-side (they won't be needed client-side).

 A client for the server obtains the data necessary for requests by